Tektronix had Display Cruisers in the 1970s and early 1980s to exhibit its products regionally.

-In the US Tektronix would inform the Sales District the cruiser would be in their area for approximately 2 weeks.
+In North America Tektronix would inform the Sales District the cruiser would be in their area for approximately 2 weeks.
 It was up to the Sales Engineers to set up locations for the bus to visit.
 For major companies the bus would park in a central location and would stay on site most of the day.
 In smaller territories the bus would cover 2 or 3 companies in one day.

 The program started with the 35 foot bus as featured in this June 6.
 1975 TekWeek.
 Click on the image to view the PDF.

 Later two additional 40 foot buses were added, one dedicated to Information Display products (IDD) and the other to Test & Measurement products.
 The IDD bus traveled the entire US.
 For Test & Measurement, the 35 foot bus toured the eastern United States and Canada and the new 40 ft bus toured the western United States and Canada.
 Display cruiser drivers were typically assigned to the program for six months and afterwards they were expected to be hired by a District Sales Manager.